 Women tend to be underrepresented in clinical studies, but it is unclear if lower prevalence of some subtypes of PAD contributes to this or if there is a true bias against including women.
 There are few studies aimed at PAD in women alone and fewer that perform significant subgroup analyses of PAD in women.
 We have yet to elicit whether there is a difference in vascular biology between the genders and whether women react differently to various treatments for vascular disease than men.
 There may be questions raised if physicians treat women with vascular disease differently than men.
 Herein, we will review the 3 major subtypes of PAD: carotid atherosclerotic disease (Figure 11-1), lower extremity arterial disease, and aneurysmal disease, specifically in women, with respect to biology, treatment, and outcome.

 Carotid angiogram demonstrating severe, focal stenosis (arrow).

 It may prove important to determine the difference between the genders in regards to carotid artery anatomy and physiology.
 In general, there are differences in carotid artery diameter between women and men from the age 25 years and onward.3 Both genders, however, experience an increase in diameter as well as a decrease in compliance with age, which most likely contributes to the increased formation of atherosclerotic lesions later in life.
-In fact, a reduced compliance in women aged 45 to 60 years has ...
+In fact, a reduced compliance in women aged 45 to 60 years has been ...